tensorchord/pgrx/cargo-pgrx/README.md

-  connect       Connect, via psql, to a Postgres instance test          Run the test suite for this crate get           Get a property from the extension control file cross         Cargo subcommand for 'pgrx' to make Postgres extension development easy help          Print this message or the help of the given subcommand(s)
+  connect       Connect, via psql, to a Postgres instance test          Run the test suite for this crate get           Get a property from the extension control file cross         Commands having to do with cross-compilation.
+(Experimental) help          Print this message or the help of the given subcommand(s)

 Options: